sungheeyun/sungheeyun.github.io/_pages/recent-activities.md

 or [this](/prajna/wonders/richness-of-musical-notes)
 or [this](/ai/reason)!)

-**Entrepreneurial & Strategic Lens** Having co-founded companies and advised Fortune 500 executives, I understand the full spectrum from breakthrough research to market realization, from technical feasibility to business viability, from product development to strategic positioning.
+<span style="color:red;">**Entrepreneurial & Strategic Lens**</span> Having co-founded companies and advised Fortune 500 executives, I understand the full spectrum from breakthrough research to market realization, from technical feasibility to business viability, from product development to strategic positioning.
 (Please refer to my special lectures on various topics of AI and Convex Optimization and consultations for executives of Fortune 500 companies [here](/#sem)!)

-**Community Builder & Connector** Through founding and leading [K-PAI](https://k-privateai.github.io/), I've demonstrated the ability to build thriving communities that bridge disciplines, cultures, and institutions.
+<span style="color:red;">**Community Builder & Connector**</span> Through founding and leading [K-PAI](https://k-privateai.github.io/), I've demonstrated the ability to build thriving communities that bridge disciplines, cultures, and institutions.
 This community-building expertise—connecting people, ideas, and opportunities—has become one of my most impactful contributions to Silicon Valley's tech ecosystem.
 (You can see everything, I mean everything about K-PAI [here](https://k-privateai.github.io/), including, but not limited to, [all the forum announcements, reflections, blog posts](https://k-privateai.github.io/posts/), [partnership](https://k-privateai.github.io/#perpetual-partnership-with-kotra), [K-PAI membership](https://k-privateai.github.io/membership/), and [K-PAI committee](https://k-privateai.github.io/committee/)!)